tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/45-docker-mysql-getting-started.md

 ##### More Topics on Deploying MySQL Server with Docker

-For more topics on deploying MySQL Server with Docker like server configuration, persisting data and configuration, server error log, and container environment variables, see Section 2.5.6.2, “More Topics on Deploying MySQL Server with Docker”.
+For more topics on deploying MySQL Server with Docker like server configuration, persisting data and configuration, server error log, and container environment variables.